Taizi

 Taizi (太子 (tàizǐ, Supreme Son)) was the title of the crown prince of imperial China.

 Succession

 Traditional Confucian political theory favored strict agnatic primogeniture, (Note: In fact, this was at odds with China's oldest recorded traditions: the Shang clan survivors who ruled Song after the rise of the Zhou pointedly practiced agnatic seniority, favoring a father's surviving brothers over his offspring.) with younger sons displaying filial obedience to the eldest upon the passing of the father.
-This rather straightforward system was somewhat complicated by polygamy: since later wives were subordinated to the first, their children – even when born first – were likewise subordinated to hers.
+This rather straightforward system was somewhat complicated by concubinage: since concubines were subordinated to the main wife, their children – even when born first – were likewise subordinated to hers.